Dialogues with experts "Arterial hypertension and the brain as a target organ"

 • 00:01:42

-Arterial hypertension is the leading factor in cardiovascular mortality
+Arterial hypertension is a leading factor in cardiovascular mortality

 • 00:03:38

-Hypertension is getting worse in younger people due to stress and the pace of life
+Hypertension is becoming more common in younger people due to stress and the pace of life

 • 00:04:38